dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Poachers

-Guenter Oosthiezen and several cronies are aboard the _Cattaro_ trying to smuggle three gorillas to the Chicago Zoo.
+Guenter Oosthiezen and several cronies are aboard the _Cattaro_ trying to smuggle gorillas to the Chicago Zoo.

 ####Guenter Oosthiezen